sina-ashtari/sina-ashtari/README.md

 # 👋 Hello, I'm Sina

-I'm a dotnet backend developer .
+I'm a dotnet backend developer (And an ex Android Developer).
 Welcome to my GitHub profile, where you can explore some of the projects I've been working on.

 # 💻 Tech Stack